Who Are the Top Quality Gurus?

 Many prominent Quality Gurus have emerged within the quality field, but some have stood out as key figures of quality.
 Most have passed away, but their memory still lives on in the ideas, concepts, and methods that permeate our quality thinking today.

 In no particular order, the Top Ten Quality Gurus who have shaped quality as we know it today.

 First of the Top Ten Quality Gurus is Dr. Walter Shewhart who developed the Plan, Do, Check, Act (PDCA) cycle (known as “Plan-Do-Study-Act” in some circles) as well as theories of process control and the Shewhart transformation process.

 Dr. Deming developed his complete philosophy of management, which he encapsulated into his “fourteen points” and the “seven deadly diseases of management”.
 He advanced the state of quality, originally based on work done by Shewhart with his explanations of variation, use of control charts, and his theories on knowledge, psychology and variation.

 Deming greatly helped to focus the responsibility of quality on management and popularized the PDCA cycle, which led to it being referred to as the “Deming Cycle”.

 Dr. Juran developed the quality trilogy – quality planning, quality improvement, and quality control.
-Quality management plans quality improvements that raise the level of performance, which then must be controlled or sustained at that level in order to start the cycle again.
+Quality assurance policy statement and procedures quality improvements that raise the level of performance, which then must be controlled or sustained at that level in order to start the cycle again.

 Mr. Feigenbaum developed the idea of total quality control based on three steps to quality consisting of quality leadership, modern quality technology, and an organizational commitment to quality.